July 30: What to watch at the 2024 Paris Olympics

 Led by Simone Biles, the U.S. women’s gymnastics team competes together in search of redemption after a silver in Tokyo.

-Three returning Olympians join Biles in Jordan Chiles, Suni Lee and Jade Carey, while 16-year-old Hezly Rivera makes her debut.
+Three other returning Olympians — Jordan Chiles, Suni Lee and Jade Carey — join Biles on the team, while 16-year-old Hezly Rivera is making her debut.

 In Sunday’s qualification, Biles wore a bandage on her lower left leg, and Carey fought an illness, but it didn’t seem to impact the talented squad.

-This team is the first in Olympic history to roster two all-around gold medalists in Biles and Lee, who won that event in Rio and Tokyo, and the oldest U.S. women’s team at the Games since 1952, averaging 22.2 in age.
+This team is the first in Olympic history to roster two all-around gold medalists in Biles (Rio 2016) and Lee (Tokyo 2020), and it’s also the oldest U.S. women’s team at the Games since 1952, averaging 22.2 years in age.

 Together, the five share a mindboggling 55 global championship medals.